mdsimon2/RPi-CamillaDSP/README.md

 ### 11) Assign active configuration in GUI

 Configurations are explained in more detail in the [CamillaDSP Configurations](https://github.com/mdsimon2/RPi-CamillaDSP#camilladsp-configurations) section of this tutorial.
 Pre-made configurations for the DACs in this tutorial can be downloaded by navigating to the [configs](https://github.com/mdsimon2/RPi-CamillaDSP/tree/main/configs) folder of this repository.
-Alternatively, you can download the entire repository by clicking [here](https://github.com/mdsimon2/RPi-CamillaDSP/archive/refs/heads/main.zip) or using git clone.
+Alternatively, download the entire repository by clicking [here](https://github.com/mdsimon2/RPi-CamillaDSP/archive/refs/heads/main.zip) or using git clone.

-On a computer that is on the same network as your RPi, navigate your browser to http://hostname:5005.
+On a computer that is on the same network as the RPi, navigate browser to http://hostname:5005.

-Navigate to Files tab of GUI and upload your desired configuration using the up arrow in the Configs section.
+Navigate to Files tab of GUI and upload desired configuration using the up arrow in the Configs section.
 Set this configuration as active by pressing the "star" next to the configuration.
 From now on CamillaDSP and the GUI will start with this configuration loaded.
 Click the "Apply and Save" button in the lower left to load the configuration to DSP.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/configs.png" alt="configs" width="600"/>

-Congratulations, you now have CamillaDSP up and running!
+Congratulations, CamillaDSP is now up and running!

 ### 12) Upgrading to future versions

-To upgrade to a new version of CamillaDSP simply remove the old CamillaDSP binary and tar and download and extract a new one.
+To upgrade to a new version of CamillaDSP, simply remove the old CamillaDSP binary and tar and download and extract a new one.

 ```
 rm ~/camilladsp/camilladsp-linux-aarch64.tar.gz